Clarivy/hugo-homepage/content/posts/about/about.md

 ## I'm currently...

 - 🎓 A Computer Science student at ShanghaiTech University.
+- 🎈 An OIer / ACMer - Programming Contest Enthusiast.
 - 🌱 Interested in Machine Learning, and Computer Graphics.
 - 🌐 Learning more about Web Development, working with both React and Vue.
-- 📷 Photography and Videography Enthusiast.
+- 📷 Love taking photos and filming videos.
 - 💼 Having an internship at [Deemos](https://deemos.com/), working on the most advanced DigitalHuman and 3D face reconstruction.